-In loop mode, motion detection operates as described in the Linked Mode section, but interrupts do not need servicing by a host processor.
+In loop mode, motion detection operates as described in the Linked Mode section, but interrupts do not need to be serviced by a host processor.
 This configuration simplifies the implementation of commonly used motion detection and enhances power savings by reducing the amount of power used in bus communication.